joelbjervig/domain-adaptation/README.md

 ## The deep learning packages
 The shallow CORAL method was implemented in Keras at the begining of the project, but pytorch was later favoured for the deep CORAL model because its low-level accessability.
-Therefore you will find two folders, a keras folder for the shallow CORAL method, and a pytorch folder for the deep CORAL model
+Therefore you will find two folders, a keras folder for the shallow CORAL method, and a pytorch folder for the deep CORAL model, with their seperate dependency requirements

-## Required environment
-See [requirements.txt](requirements.txt) for full specification of platform, python and dependency packages.
-Run `pip install -r requirements.txt` to install dependencies.

-## Source Code
+## Source Code Overview
 1. Shallow CORAL
     - folder: deep_features
     - folder: plots